KoryNunn/kgo/README.md

 ## Ignoring dependency results

 You will often not need the result of a dependency, and it's annoying to have unused parameters in your functions.
-You can specify that you have a dependancy, whos result you don't want, by prefixing the dependancy name with an exclamation mark:
+You can specify that you have a dependency, whos result you don't want, by prefixing the dependency name with an exclamation mark:

 ``` javascript
 kgo